curl/everything-curl/http/auth.md

 # HTTP authentication

 Each HTTP request can be made authenticated.
-If a server or a proxy wants the user to provide proof that they have the correct credentials to access a URL or perform an action, it can send back a HTTP response code that informs the client that it needs to provide a correct HTTP authentication header in the request to be allowed.
+If a server or a proxy want the user to provide proof that they have the correct credentials to access a URL or perform an action, it can send an HTTP response code that informs the client that it needs to provide a correct HTTP authentication header in the request to be allowed.

 A server that requires authentication sends back a 401 response code and an associated `WWW-Authenticate:` header that lists all the authentication